1. Name The group will be called Lower Burgh Meadow Conservation Group and will be referred to as “the group” for the purpose of this document.

 4. Membership Fees Membership will be by a payment of Subscription, the amount decided by members at each AGM.
 New members joining the group will pay a percentage relative to the time left in the year they joined.

 6) Yearly work plan.
-The method for developing the groups yearly work plan, will be as follows :- The group secretary will ask at each of the groups June meeting for suggestions for the following years work plan, to be sent in by the start of the groups July meeting.
+The method for developing the group’s yearly work plan, will be as follows :- The group secretary will ask at each of the group’s June meeting for suggestions for the following year’s work plan, to be sent in by the start of the group’s July meeting.
 The group will at each July meeting, go through all the suggestions.
 The group will then choose a member to put a suggested work plan together for the following year.
-That work plan will be gone through at the groups August meeting.
-The agreed work plan will then be sent to Chorley council early September for there approval.
+That work plan will be gone through at the group’s August meeting.
+The agreed work plan will then be sent to Chorley Council early September for their approval.

 8. Finance All monies will be banked in an account held in the name of Lower Burgh Meadow Conservation Group.
 The Treasurer will be responsible for the finances of the group.
 A statement of annual accounts will be presented by the Treasurer at the Annual General Meeting.
 Any cheques drawn against group funds should hold the signature of the Treasurer plus Chair Person, or Secretary.

 9. Annual General Meetings At least 21 days notice will be given by the secretary to group members of a pending annual general meeting.
 The AGM will receive a report from officers of the Committee and a statement of the audited accounts.
 Nominations for officers of the Committee will be sent to the Secretary prior to the AGM.
 Elections of officers and Committee members are to take place at the AGM.
 To call an Extraordinary General Meeting, a proposer and seconder will be needed.
 Procedures for EGMs will be the same as for the AGM.